murilosopi/murilosopi/README.md

 ### Hey!
 I am Murilo Sopi, a brazilian student and curious about the world of technology 👋🤖

-- 📚 Currently, I am studying JavaScript
+- 📚 Currently, I am studying JavaScript and PHP
-- 💻 Front-end focused learning
+- 💻 Full-Stack focused learning

 <div align="center">
   <a href="https://github.com/murilosopi">